 The various cantonal firearms offices are listed on the Fedpol website.

 It should be noted that specific restrictions apply after a weapon has been acquired:

 - A carry permit is necessary to carry a weapon in public.
 However, the person must prove that they need a weapon to protect themselves or others.
 A theoretical and practical examination must be taken.

-- The carry permit is not necessary for shooting events, or when travelling to or from a military barracks, an arsenal, a shooting range, a weapons store, a weapons event or to a new home.
-The weapon and its ammunition must be kept separately.
+- The carry permit is not necessary for shooting events, or when traveling to or from a military barracks, an arsenal, a shooting range, a weapons store, a weapon event or to a new home.
+The weapon and its ammunition must be kept separate.

 - Certain types of ammunition (hard core, explosive or incendiary) are prohibited.

 - Weapons must be stored with care and must not be accessible to persons other than the owner.

 Given the information we’ve just gone over above, let’s now look at inheritance-related issues.